Xiulong-Y/TFLite/README.md

 # TFLite MobilenetSSD
-This is python program to test tflite based mobilenetSSD model.
+This is a python program for object detection with a tflite based mobilenetSSD model.